 Today I’ll give part 1 of my second baby’s birth story.
 You can go back and read my first birth story here, about Jodi’s unplanned, unassisted homebirth here, about Sara’s near C-section here, or about Mary’s unnatural birth from a natural mama here.
-Link up your own at the end of this post!

 The week before